6942x/Roblox-Auto-Joiner/README.md

 ## License
 This project is provided as-is for educational and personal use.
 Use responsibly and in accordance with Roblox's Terms of Service.

+# Permission and Usage Rights

+You are permitted to copy, modify, and use the entire codebase freely.
+The project may be incorporated into other projects, used as a learning resource, or redistributed in modified form.

+Attribution is not required.
+This project is provided as-is for personal and educational use, without warranty of any kind.